What are my options?

 Making a decision about where you would like to go to get help can be significant.
 Don't give in to sales tactics, follow your feeling about the people, the centre facilities and what is included in the initial price that they give you.

-The price of addiction and mental health problems can be significantly high and families who would do anything to make sure that loved ones won't die or keep going in a downward spiral but please don't be taken advantage of during this stressful time and do your research as much as possible before making a decision.
+The price of addiction and mental health problems can be significantly high and families who would do anything to make sure that loved ones GET THE HELP THAT THEY NEED.
+WE URGE YOU TO BE CAUTIOUS ABOUT BEING taken advantage of during this stressful time and do your research as much as possible before making a decision.

 If you would like to know more, feel free to book in a free initial consultation with one of our practitioners to find out which addiction or mental health recovery program would be right for you.
 Or you can find out more about our programs and results here.